Topological semimetal phases manifested in transition metal dichalcogenides intercalated with 3d metals

-Concluding Remarks： We have revisited 3dI-TMDCs from the topological perspective.
-By screening all the compounds in this family, we have identified (a) time-reversal-breaking WSMs VT$_3$X$_6$ ($T<T_C$) and (b) spinless WSMs MnT$_3$X$_6$ ($T> T_C$), where T=Nb, Ta and X=S, Se.
+Concluding Remarks: We have screened all the 3dI-TMDCs from the topological perspective and identified (a) time-reversal-breaking WSMs VT$_3$X$_6$ ($T<T_C$) and (b) spinless WSMs MnT$_3$X$_6$ ($T> T_C$), where T=Nb, Ta and X=S, Se.
 VNb$_3$S$_6$, representative of class (a), is half-metallic, where only two bands are present at $E_F$ and cross each other.
-A similarly clean and simple band profile was found in spinless WSM MnNb$_3$S$_6$ belonging to class (b).
-The band inversion in these materials is not SOI-driven, making them topologically more robust than SOI-driven materials.
-Both VNb$_3$S$_6$ and MnNb$_3$S$_6$ have Weyl nodes to within 1 meV of $E_F$, implying that there is no need for Fermi level tuning.
-An unexpected finding is that the materials display a quasi-nodal line along which the gap is extremely small ($\ll$ 0.1 meV), although there is no symmetry to protect such line degeneracy.
-We explained this peculiar result in terms of the quasi-mirror symmetry of the lattice and the specific orbital nature of the relevant bands.
+When SOI is taken into account, VNb$_3$S$_6$ is a minimal WSM with two WPs or a ferromagnetic topological insulator, depending on whether the magnetization is in the basal plane or perpendicular to it.
+This finding, combined with the soft magnetism reported in the literature,\cite{FriendYoffe} suggests the interesting possibility of tuning the topological signature of the material with a small external magnetic field.
+MnNb$_3$S$_6$ in the nonmagnetic phase, belonging to class (b), is essentially a spinless version of VNb$_3$S$_6$, a WSM with an equally clean and simple band profile.
+The WPs in these materials are located at or within a few meV of $E_F$, implying that there is no need for Fermi level tuning.

 Magnetic 3dI-TMDCs, except Fe compounds, are soft magnetic materials\cite{FriendYoffe} with the magnetization direction and domain size readily controllable by the application of a weak magnetic field.
 This makes ferromagnetic 3dI-TMDCs enticing, because magnetic domains tend to suppress topological properties.